uspgamedev/Project-Telos/docs/DEVLOG.md

 DEV LOG
 =======

+#### 06/09/2016:

+Finished level 2-1 and fixed some bugs

+#### 05/09/2016:

+Improvements on level 2-1, made and included song for level 2 and fixed resolutions bugs.
+Rodrigo Passos came today and started helping with the game.
+He will focus on making bgms and sfx.

+#### 03/09/2016:

+Fixed bug where enemies would give out score when psycho is dead and improved death animation with some fade-in and outs.

 #### 02/09/2016:

 Fixed bug where psycho would die, but enemies would still try to give him score.